Tutorial - Simple Pillow Cover

 A while back, two of my friends moved into their own apartment.
 They decided to decorate the living room with greys and light blues.
-They bought a new couch and asked me if I could make pillowcases for the pillows they wanted to throw onto it.
-They were thinking of buying some cases, but they are crazy expensive.
-There is an unproportionally high cost for the amount of fabric you’re getting.
+They bought a new couch and asked me if I could make pillowcases.
+They were thinking of buying some cases, but those things are crazy expensive.
+There is an unproportionally high for the amount of fabric you’re getting.
 When we were shopping together there was a small case (no pillow) on sale for $40!
 It wasn’t even cute looking, I don’t understand.
 They ended up picking some fabric out and I made them the cases that are featured in this tutorial.
-Since then, I've made a bunch more pillows, either for them or for myself.
+Since then, I've made a bunch more pillows for myself.
 The pillows are super fun to make and a great beginner project.
 The cases don’t come off the pillows so there is no need to worry about zippers.
 The only thing you may need to worry about is what type of pillow you buy and if it is machine washable.

 Things you need:

 - A metre of fabric of your choice.
 In this tutorial, I am using a 100% cotton fabric that was purchased from Fabricland

 - A pillow, for this project I’m using the Inner, 50 cm x 50 cm (20” x 20”) pillows from Ikea

 - Newspaper or scrap paper for a template

 1) Wash, dry and iron your fabric.
 I’m sure you are very excited to start your project, but before you can start cutting you need to wash your fabric.
 This will rinse out the extra dye the may still be in the fabric (you 100% have wash it separately if it’s a really strong colour like red or blue.
 For other types of fabric I wouldn’t recommend it but probably won’t be the end of the world if you did).